innogames/slack-bot/readme.md

 **Config without a public reachable IP/Domain**
 1) start local [ngrok.io](https://ngrok.io) server (using local port 4390 by default)
 2) In [App settings](https://api.slack.com/apps) open the "Interactivity & Shortcuts" for your app and make sure it's enabled.
 3) Add the request URL.
-E.g. https://foobar.eu.ngrok.io/commands (Note: `/commands` is the slack-bot handle)
+E.g. https://foobar.eu.ngrok.io/interactions (Note: `/interactions` is the slack-bot handle)
-4) In "Basic Information" of the Slack app, use the "Signing Secret" as verification_secret below:
+4) In "Basic Information" of the Slack app, use the "Signing Secret" as server.signing_secret below.
 5) Add this to the config and start the bot:
 ```
 server: